romkatv/zsh-bin/README.md

 ## Limitations

+Zsh from zsh-bin cannot load user-defined compiled modules.
+There is no way to guarantee that user-defined modules have been linked with the same libc as `zsh`, so it's unsafe to load them.
+This limitation likely cannot be removed.

+---

+Not all standard zsh modules are enabled on all platforms:

+- `zsh/db_gdbm` is enabled only on Linux.
+- `zsh/attr` is disabled on FreeBSD.
+- `zsh/pcre` is disabled on Cygwin.

+This can be fixed.
+Please open an issue or better yet send a PR if you care.

+---

+Zsh from zsh-bin doesn't read global rc files from anywhere.
+It does read user rc files of course.

+This can be changed.
+An empty `etc` directory could be added to the archive, from which Zsh would source `zshenv` and similar files if they exist.
+Please open an issue or better yet send a PR if you care.

+---

 The build script doesn't work if `/bin/sh` is bash v4.4 or older.
 Use a newer version of bash or a different interpreter.
 Try `zsh`, `dash` and `ash`.
 You might have one of these already installed.

 This limitation can be removed but the motivation is rather low for doing this.
 There is no need for the build script to be super portable.
 The install script and `relocate` are a different matter.
 They must be very portable and they are.
 They work on older versions of bash just fine.

----

-Not all zsh modules are enabled on all platforms:

-- `zsh/db_gdbm` is enabled only on Linux.
-- `zsh/attr` is disabled on FreeBSD.
-- `zsh/pcre` is disabled on Cygwin.

-This can be fixed.
-Please open an issue or better yet send a PR if you care.

 ---